 Mr. Espinilla described the sensation when he was completely taken in by the two-string erhu solo performance.
 “At that point, I really got into the mindset to let the emotions wash over me, as the music took us from serenity to joy as the tempo picked up.”

-He also was able to see the facial expressions of the dancers.
+He was also able to see the facial expressions of the dancers.
 “I understand they’ve been doing this for many years, looking at their facial expressions—those are genuine, how they convey emotion.
 One very important thing I noticed is how they express themselves without speaking the language.
 It’s very understandable to the audience so the messages come across really well to everyone.”

 Mr. Espinilla would recommend anyone to watch the show, “It doesn’t matter who the audience is, this is a show for everyone.
 I'd pay every last cent to watch it.”